 At about the 2 hour mark (not three hours like the 3-2-1 method), we created that afore mentioned foil boat.
 OK, maybe barge is a better descriptor.
 We created a foil vessel a little larger than the ribs with a 1/2 – 1 inch lip around the edge and dropped in a half stick of butter and the pumpkin butter:

 Then we positioned that foil boat/barge/vessel onto the side of the grill with no coals and placed the ribs meat side down, right on top of that butter and pumpkin butter:

 After about 20 minutes in the foil, the bones at the end looked like this:

-And the butter/pumpkin butter slurry is combining nicely:
+And the pumpkin slurry is combining nicely:

 We rotated these ribs 180 degrees and when we checked them about 15 minutes later the bones jumped out of the meat:

 You can see how the bottom three are darker for the first half inch or so and then much lighter in color the rest of the length of the bones.
 This is because the lighter color section hasn’t had a chance to be discolored by the smoke.
 In my head, I imagine it sounded like Wolverine extending his claws but I didn’t hear it when it happened because the lid was closed.
 Farther down the line of bones, they are clean and white along the sides from top to bottom with only the flat top darker:

 The bones stuck out that much after only 35 minutes in a foil barge.
 I think this is absolute proof that the 3-2-1 method is entirely too long on all three numbers.